rrelande/LGE-Serial-protocol/README.md

 in my expereince the largest payload has been 124

 ### variable payload
-The payload includes a set of 'type-value' pairs. interestingly the length of type value is variable with no obvious clear rule to determine the length of the value or type.
+The payload includes a set of 'type-lenght-value' data units.
+First 10 bits are for the data type (T)
+Subsequent 2 bit indicate the length (L) in byte of the value, valid values is mostly 0 and 1.
+Value of 0 means that only 2 bytes are used for the full TLV Value OF 1 means that 3 bytes are used for the full TLV data unit. remaining 4 bits are for encoding the value, which indicate 16 values in the most basic TLV.

+To help identify the TLV, the full 2 bytes are used here although only the 10 first bytes define the type of data unit

 for example
-fan speed seems to use 7e as type indoor temperature is ca d0 as type
+indoor temperature is 7f 50 as type setpoint if 7f 90

 ### checksum CRC16